Not Everyone Who Applies is Approved to Join RCT

 Who do we coach?

-You will see 1-2 real clients with six sessions each over the course of the 9 months.
-These sessions will be spread out so we can see your progress.
+You will see 1 real client with six sessions each over the course of the 9 months and maybe more.
+These sessions will be spread out so we can see your progress

 What is the difference between therapy vs. coaching?